 - 15% savings on Living on Baby Time

-Best taken in the third trimester, ideally before 36 weeks of pregnancy.
+Best taken in the third trimester, ideally completed before the end of your 36th or 37th week of pregnancy.

 An honest exploration of the ups and downs of childbirth, this course provides essential research-based, practical information to help soon-to-be parents prepare for one of the most memorable experiences in life: the birth of a child.

 In hopes of shifting nervous anticipation of the unknowns of labor and birth to mindful readiness, we will discuss relevant topics to help you build confidence and give you and your partner time to practice skills to help you cope with the pain of childbirth.
 We will explore practical information through thought-provoking dialogues; have a frank discussion of pain in labor and how to proactively cope with it; directly explore some of the “what-if’s,” possible medical interventions, and proactive techniques to reduce the potential of needing them.
 Learn More

 Each class includes components of relaxation and labor support skills and practices to work with -and through- the rhythm of labor.
 Our aim is for you and your partner to finish the series feeling more confident, prepared (despite there being ‘unknowns’), and excited to meet your baby when he or she arrives!